haggqvist459/AOEM_MGE_TS/README.md

 - [x] Display overview of total score
 - [x] Display overview of each daily score
 - [x] Compare with previous events
-- [ ] Average the previous events for comparison
+- [x] Average the previous events for comparison

 #### Previous Event Score Page:
 - [x] Set up previous events
 - [x] Allow for first to tenth or first and tenth place scores
-- [ ] Average score calculation using a selector
+- [x] Average score calculation using a selector
+- [x] Select specific previous event for score calculation

 #### About Page:
 - [x] Explain how data is gathered and kept
 - [x] Disclaimers